s191ed/arr3.ml/README.md

 # arr3.me
-A personal website created by me.
+A personal website created by me. (but its mostly me screwing with html and css).

-Work in progress
+Work in progress, like usual.

 I also sleep with my socks on.

+And no this wont be updated frequently.